jonathanstowe/Test-META/README.md

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *ufo* :

-    ufo
-    make test
-    make install

-*ufo* can be installed with *panda* for rakudo:

-    panda install ufo

-Or you can install directly with "panda":
+You can install directly with "panda":

     # From the source directory